 In bean leaf, 14C pyrazon was absorbed and moved acropetally in the apoplast.
 Basipetal movement of 14C pyrazon was limited.

 Microadioautography was used to determine the tissues involved in the translocation of 14C simazine, 14C EPTC, 14C 2,4-D and 14C pyrazon.
 Simazine and EPTC were found in the vascular bundle tissues of bean leaf.
 EPTC was found in the cortex of squash root.
 2,4-D was found in the vascular tissues and surrounding the vascular bundle of squash cotyledon and onion hypocotyl.
 Pyrazon was found intercellularly and intracellularly in bean cotyledon.

 Suchinda, Pairoj, "Effect of Stage of Seedling Development on Absorption of Selected Pre-Emergent Herbicides" (1968).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 3527.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .